 Employee requests for accommodation arise most often because religious practices conflict with work schedules.
 EEOC guidelines suggest three possible accommodation alternatives in such situations.
 First, the employer may permit a voluntary substitute policy under which employees can find substitutes to cover their tasks during the conflict.
 Second, employers may create a flexible work schedule, including flexible arrival and departure times, floating holidays, flexible breaks, use of lunch time for early departure, and staggered work hours.
-Third, the employer may consider a lateral transfer for individuals whose religious practices cannot be accommodated in their current position.28 Another common scenario in which employees request accommodations is under a provision in collective bargaining agreements that the employee must join a labor organization or pay an amount equivalent to dues to that organization.
-When an employee objects to this requirement on religious grounds, the EEOC recommends that the organization make an exception for that employee or allow the employee to donate the equivalent of the amount due to a charitable organization.29 Requests for accommodation may also arise when an employee's religious beliefs conflict with a work requirement, such as performing abortions, treating gay patients, or complying with dress codes.30
+Third, the employer may consider a lateral transfer for individuals whose religious practices cannot be accommodations is under a provision in collective bargaining agreements that the employee must join a labor organization or pay an amount equivalent to dues to that organization.
+When an employee objects to this requirement on religious grounds, the EEOC recommends that the organization make an exception for that employee or allow the employee to donate the equivalent of the amount due to a charitable organization.30 Requests for accommodation may also arise when an employee's religious beliefs conflict with a work requirement, such as performing abortions, treating gay patients, or complying with dress codes.31

 In order for these accommodations to be appropriate under Title VII, they must not cause undue hardship to the employer.
-Employers cannot claim undue hardship on "a mere assumption that many more people ... may also need accommodation."31 The regulations provide two general bases that may justify undue hardship: cost and seniority rights.
-An employer may refuse to accommodate an employee's religious practice if "the accommodation would require more than a de minimis cost."32 The EEOC determines whether an accommodation exceeds a de minimis cost by evaluating the cost incurred to the particular employer and the number of employees that will need the accommodation.33 Generally, administrative costs of rescheduling are considered de minimis costs.34 An employer may also refuse to accommodate because the accommodation would interfere with the preference guaranteed by a seniority system.35 Because seniority systems create "a neutral way of minimizing the number of occasions when an employee must work on a day that he would prefer to have off," Title VII does not require that seniority systems "must give way when necessary to accommodate religious observances."36
+Employers cannot claim undue hardship on "a mere assumption that many more people ... may also need accommodation."32 The regulations provide two general bases that may justify undue hardship: cost and seniority rights.
+An employer may refuse to accommodate an employee's religious practice if "the accommodation would require more than a de minimis cost."33 The EEOC determines whether an accommodation exceeds a de minimis cost by evaluating the cost incurred to the particular employer and the number of employees that will need the accommodation.34 Generally, administrative costs of rescheduling are considered de minimis costs.35 An employer may also refuse to accommodate because the accommodation would interfere with the preference guaranteed by a seniority system.36 Because seniority systems

-28 29 C.F.R. § 1605.2(d)(1).
+32 29 C.F.R. § 1605.2(c)(1).